jeremiah-c-leary/vhdl-style-guide/docs/variable_rules.rst

 variable_010
 ############

-This rule checks the variable type is lowercase.
+This rule checks the variable type has proper case.

+..
+NOTE::  The default is lowercase.

 **Violation**